 INTRODUCTIONS TO WARRANTS

 A warrant gives investors the right to buy or sell an underlying security within a certain time.
-The underlying instrument can either be a share, ETF or index.
+The underlying instrument can either a share, ETF or index.
 It provides a cheap way of getting exposure to a listed company without having to pay the full amount for the mother share.

 The holder of a warrant will not have any voting or dividend rights as that enjoyed by shareholders.
 As such, you need to be mindful of the fact that as a warrant holder, you will not be entitled to have a say in the company’s management decisions.